Lurker00/DX200-firmware/README.md

 To flash the firmware, you need a computer running Windows XP or later, and [Rockchip FactoryTool v1.39](https://github.com/Lurker00/DX200-firmware/tree/master/tools).
 Flashing this firmware will not clean the user data.

 ## Changes made
+### Android mode
+* **USB Mass Storage** (2.2.110-L1+) to direct access of your microSD card when you connect DX200 to a computer.
+It replaces MIDI choice in the drop-down menu of USB connections.
+* Embedded [**USB Audio for DX200**](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md) application with advanced features, possible only for a built-in app (2.2.110+).
+You may find its *CPU Turbo Mode* function useful even if you don't want to use USB Audio interface.
+* Added **Google Play Market**.
+It is not the latest version available, but it corresponds to the pre-installed Google Play Services.
+* Added **SuperSU** for those who need root access.
+* Removed `rild` service.
+It provides an interface to the telephony part which is absent (2.2.110+).

 ### Mango mode
 * Removed Android services, that are not used in this mode.
 * Enabled USB Reader mode ([read below](https://github.com/Lurker00/DX200-firmware/blob/master/README.md#use-of-usb-reader-in-mango-to-access-microsd-card)).
 * Fonts are replaced with a font based on `Roboto Condensed` and `Arial Unicode MS`.
 * Removed video codecs from Mango multimedia engine.

-### Android mode
-* Removed `rild` service.
-It provides an interface to the telephony part which is absent (2.2.110+).
-* Added Google Play Market.
-It is not the latest version available, but it corresponds to the pre-installed Google Play Services.
-* Added SuperSU for those who need root access.
-* Embedded [USB Audio for DX200](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md) application with advanced features, possible only for a built-in app (2.2.110+).
-You may find its *CPU Turbo Mode* function useful even if you don't want to use USB Audio interface.

 ## Use of USB Reader in Mango to access microSD card
 Write access to microSD card using USB Reader mode of Mango may lead to corrupted files and the file system!
 The reason is that Mango does not unmount the SD card internally, so that an access possible from both sides (DX200 and PC/Mac) at the same time, without knowing of each other.